Break Up with Your Girlfriend, I'm Bored: Background and composition

 Grande announced the inclusion of "Break Up with Your Girlfriend, I'm Bored" on the Thank U, Next track listing on January 22, 2019.
 It replaced the initial song "Remember", as she believed that it was too personal to release and wanted a "fun" song instead.
 Grande additionally uploaded a snippet of the song on her social media accounts prior to its release.
 It was released as the third and final single from Thank U, Next on February 8, 2019, and was distributed to contemporary hit radio and rhythmic contemporary radio in the United States on February 12, 2019.

-Musically, "Break Up with Your Girlfriend, I'm Bored" is a pop-R&B and trap-pop song, which includes Grande's "semi-rapped, disenfranchised" vocals placed over a "booming" bass guitar, and is accompanied by a "subterranean click beat".
+Musically, "Break Up with Your Girlfriend, I'm Bored" is a pop-R&B and trap-pop song, which includes Grande's "semi-rapped, disenfranchised" vocals placed over a "booming" bass, and is accompanied by a "subterranean click beat".
 "Break Up with Your Girlfriend, I'm Bored" contains an interpolation of the NSYNC song "It Makes Me Ill" from their third studio album No Strings Attached (2000), which is heard in the bridge.
 Grande inherits the cadence and lyrics from "It Makes Me Ill", and changes the lyric in the original song: "You can say I'm crazy, if you want to / That's true, I'm crazy 'bout you" to the lyric in "Break Up with Your Girlfriend, I'm Bored": "You can call me crazy cuz I want you / And I never even never fuckin met you".
-Billboard staff writers believed that Grande altered the song to become "a hyper-sexualized, alluring and suspenseful paen", while Elias Leight of Rolling Stone noted that the lyrics contrast from the "tale of envy [...] overflow[ing] with jealousy" in "It Makes Me Ill" to the possibility of "escap[ing] dullness" in "Break Up with Your Girlfriend, I'm Bored".
+Billboard staff writers believed that Grande altered the song to become "a hyper-sexualized, alluring and suspenseful paean", while Elias Leight of Rolling Stone noted that the lyrics contrast from the "tale of envy [...] overflow[ing] with jealousy" in "It Makes Me Ill" to the possibility of "escap[ing] dullness" in "Break Up with Your Girlfriend, I'm Bored".
 "Break Up with Your Girlfriend, I'm Bored" was written by Grande, Max Martin, Ilya Salmanzadeh, Savan Kotecha, and the songwriters of "It Makes Me Ill", Kandi Burruss and Kevin Briggs.
 The lyrics depict Grande convincing a man to break up with his girlfriend.